zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 500 Notes/Micro Theory I - Representing Choice.md

 - Now, choose $A$ and $x \in C'(A)$.
 Then we know that $\forall \; y \in A$, $x \succsim_C y$.
 Choose some $y \in C(A)$ (by nonempty).
 By definition of $C'$, $x \succsim_C y$.
 So $x \in C(\{x,y\})$.
 Since $x$ is chosen from $\{x,y\}$, a subset of $A$, and since $y$ is chosen from $A$, $x \in C(A)$.
 So $C'(A) \subseteq C(A)$.

+OK.
+But what about utility functions?

+One direction is straightforward: turning utility functions into our desiderata.